FIameCaster/solid-prism-editor/README.md

 ### Signals

 - `focused(): boolean`: Reactive accessor for whether the `textarea` is focused.
 Effects depending on this property will run during `focus` or `blur` events on the `textarea`.
 - `tokens(): TokenStream`: Reactive accessor for the current tokens.
-Effects depending on this property will run right before the tokens are converted to an HTML string.
+[Computations](https://docs.solidjs.com/reference/secondary-primitives/create-computed) depending on this property will run right before the tokens are converted to an HTML string.
 - `selection(): InputSelection`: Reactive accessor for the current selection.
 Effects depending on this property will run after the syntax highlighting is finished or when the selection changes.

 ### Extensions property